|Attendance||UCAS code/apply||Year of entry|

 You'll begin by learning how to operate a low budget/no budget philosophy, to foster resourcefulness, imagination, inspiration and an understanding of film culture, as it is now and as it will be tomorrow.

 Within the theory and history field, you will examine how film communicates like a language and produces meaning.
 You will study films within a variety of socio-cultural and national contexts, and use key critical approaches relating to realism, philosophy, feminism, genres and star systems.

 You can also choose to study this course as a joint honours degree alongside another subject.
 See the course combinations section for more information.

 Watch this video to find out what our students have to say about studying this course at Kingston University:

-Watch the film below to find out about the practical strand of the Film Studies degree (this video was made by Shih-Yun Su, a PhD student in Film Making):
+Watch the films below to see some recent work from students at Kingston and find out about the practical strand of the Film degree (the second video was made by Shih-Yun Su, a PhD student in Film Making).

 Year 1 theory begins by focusing on the technical aspects of film making that shape film meaning and content, simultaneously building on previous knowledge and bringing students without film studies experience up to speed.
 You will also study a number of concepts that provide different approaches to analysing films.
 Through a historical approach you will study a range of influential conceptual and stylistic world movements as well as mainstream developments within a broader socio-cultural context.

 The practical modules – for single honours students only – begin by teaching a wide range of technical skills and developing the your understanding and ability to work in the documentary and factual form.
 You will begin with the building blocks of film making, understanding group work – of central importance to the practical work of the course; the technical elements, camera and framing, lighting, how to record good sound, what editing is and why it is the cornerstone of all film production; how to be an effective researcher and employ storytelling strategies, and most importantly, employing ethics when working as crew and with the public in the film making context.